ISISComputingGroup/ibex_developers_manual/Galil.md

 # Technical information

+## Manuals

+There are many manuals in the usual place:

+- manc2xxx.pdf: contains basic commands for the Galil
+- dmc2280\man2100.pdf: contains some extended commands

 ## Startup

 For each Galil crate in use on the IOC, you should have a corresponding `Galilnn.cmd` file in `C:\Instrument\Settings\config\*machine_name*\configurations\galil`.
 For example, if I am using galil crate 1 on LARMOR, I have a file called `Galil01.cmd` in `C:\Instrument\Settings\config\NDXLARMOR\configurations\galil`